Smilari/Portfolio/README.md

-# Portfolio Web 🚀
+# Web Portfolio 🚀

-## 📖 Acerca del Proyecto
+## 📖 About the Project

-Este portafolio web fue desarrollado para mostrar mi trayectoria profesional, habilidades y proyectos.
-El diseño busca ser minimalista, funcional y visualmente atractivo.
+This web portfolio was developed to showcase my professional trajectory, skills, and projects.
+The design aims to be minimalist, functional, and visually appealing.

-El portafolio está diseñado para ser fácil de mantener y extender.
+The portfolio is designed to be easy to maintain and extend.

-## 🛠 Tecnologías utilizadas
+## 🛠 Technologies Used

 <p align="center">
 <a href="https://astro.build/"><img src="https://img.shields.io/badge/Astro-0175C2?style=for-the-badge&logo=astro&logoColor=white" /></a>